Cancer kills more children in the U.S. than any other disease.

 cancer research at Penn State Children’s Hospital, seeking improved treatments

 and cures to benefit those around the world.

-Four Diamonds is fiscally strong, thanks to the extraordinary generosity of individual donors, community events, Mini-THON, and THON.
-Four Diamonds has been able to assist 100% of the childhood cancer patients who have been treated at Penn State Children’s Hospital.
+Four Diamonds is fiscally strong, thanks to the extraordinary generosity of individual donors, community events, Mini-THON® and THONTM.
+Four Diamonds has been able to assist 100 percent of the childhood cancer patients who have been treated at Penn State Children’s Hospital.

-Inspired and empowered, during the 2014-2015 school year more than 30,000 students from 188 elementary, middle schools, high schools, and colleges joined our fight by coordinating a Four Diamonds Mini-THON in their school.
+Inspired and empowered, during the 2014-2015 school year more than 30,000 students from 188 elementary schools, middle schools, high schools and colleges joined our fight by coordinating a Four Diamonds Mini-THON® in their school.
 Together, these students raised more than $4.3 million for Four Diamonds.
 For a complete list of participating schools, click here.

 In 2016, Penn State students raised $9,770,332.32 in the fight to conquer childhood cancer.
-THON, the largest student-run philanthropy in the world, has raised 137 million dollars to support Four Diamonds since 1977.
+THONTM, the largest student-run philanthropy in the world, has raised $136 million to support Four Diamonds since 1977.

 Visit www.THON.org to learn more about this incredible fundraiser FTK® - For The Kids!

-Four Diamonds is an integral part of the delivery of this mission, providing financial support to ensure superior care and comprehensive support to childhood cancer patients and their families, funding innovative research into how childhood cancer forms, how it can be treated, and how treatments can be made to be more effective to benefit those around the world.
-Additionally, Four Diamonds’ commitment to youth leadership and philanthropy through Mini-THON and THON are helping to build future leaders, scientists, medical professionals and philanthropists committed to one common goal: conquering childhood cancer.
+Four Diamonds is an integral part of the delivery of this mission, providing financial support to ensure superior care and comprehensive support to childhood cancer patients and their families, and funding innovative research to learn how childhood cancer forms, how it can be treated and how treatments can be more effective to benefit those around the world.
+Additionally, Four Diamonds’ commitment to youth leadership and philanthropy through Mini-THON® and THONTM are helping to build future leaders, scientists, medical professionals and philanthropists committed to one common goal: conquering childhood cancer.